 What is it?
 The ceiling and walls are hung with tobacco pipes, some from Babe Ruth, J.P.
 Morgan, Teddy Roosevelt and other long-ago Keens regulars.
 Even in these nonsmoking days, you can catch a whiff of the restaurant’s 130 years of history.
 Beveled-glass doors, two working fireplaces and a forest’s worth of dark wood suggest a time when “Diamond Jim” Brady piled his table with bushels of oysters, slabs of seared beef and troughs of ale.
 Other aspects have remained unchanged, too: The menu still lists a three-inch-thick mutton chop and classic desserts such as key lime pie.

 Why go?
 Sirloin and porterhouse (for two or three) hold their own against any steak in the city

 What is it?
-Crown Shy is the first collaboration between James Kent, longtime chef de cuisine at Michelin-starred Eleven Madison Park and executive chef at NoMad, alongside Jeff Katz, former managing partner of Del Posto.
+Crown Shy is the first collaboration between James Kent, longtime Chef de Cuisine at Michelin-starred Eleven Madison Park and Executive Chef at NoMad, alongside Jeff Katz, Managing Partner of Del Posto.
 The restaurant is located inside the highly sought-after Art Deco residential building, 70 Pine Street.